Nov 30, 2022

-In this tutorial, we are going to show you how to use the df command to check disk space in Linux, and the du command to monitor disk usage.
-If you’re a Linux user, these two essential tools will help you manage your files more effectively.
+In this tutorial, we are going to show you how to use the df command to check disk space, and the du command to monitor disk usage in terminal.
+These are the two essential Linux commands that will help you manage your files more effectively.

 Analyzing the Hard Drive

 df and du commands have a slightly different purpose when analyzing a hard drive.
 In order to avoid confusion, we’ll explain them in separate sections.
 Let’s begin with the df command!

 Check Disk Space in Linux Using the df Command

 df, which stands for Disk Filesystem, is used to check disk space.
 It will display available and used storage of file systems on your machine.

 When executing this command, you will see the default columns: Filesystem, Size, Used, Available, Use%, and Mounted On.
 It should look something like this:

 - FileSystem — provides the name of the file system.

 - Size — gives us the total size of the specific file system.

 - Used — shows how much disk space is used in the particular file system.